adilbekishev/CSS503_Supra_Team_9/README.md

 import csv
 ```

-Here is some examples how our dataset looks like
+Here is some examples how our dataset looks like.
 Dataset of smartphones:

 ![alt text](https://github.com/adilbekishev/CSS503_Supra_Team_9/blob/main/phones.PNG)